top of page

 Modern conversational systems frequently combine several AI capabilities to deliver effective interactions.
 Conversational AI provides the interaction layer that allows people to communicate with digital systems using natural language.

-Conversational AI is particularly effective when:
+Conversational AI is particularly applicable when:

-• users frequently ask similar questions or request similar information
+• Users frequently ask similar questions or request similar information

-• processes follow structured workflows
+• Processes follow structured workflows

-• responses can be drawn from reliable knowledge sources
+• Responses can be drawn from reliable knowledge sources

-• immediate assistance improves the user experience
+• Immediate assistance improves the user experience

 Typical examples include answering common enquiries, guiding users through digital services or providing quick access to organisational knowledge.